gustavoleitao/query-api/README.md

 # Query API

-This project implements queries filter in generic way to REST APIs.
+This project implements queries filter in generic way to REST APIs developed with Spring Data.

 ## How to install